leoladifrancesco/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear and concise code that can be easily understood and maintained by others.
 Always remember that code is read far more often than it is written.
 Therefore, focus on readability, modularity, and documentation.
 Optimize for tomorrow's clarity over today's performance, as optimizations often come with complexity.
 And finally, embrace the power of version control systems to facilitate collaboration and protect your work."

 In essence, write simple, maintainable code, prioritize readability, use modular design, document thoroughly, prepare for future changes, and leverage tools like Git to manage your projects effectively.

+# 2024-02-15
+- Today's programming wisdom is:

+"Program for the present, but design for the future.
+Anticipate change and write modular, flexible code that can be easily adapted to accommodate new requirements and technologies.
+This practice of 'future-proofing' your software not only saves time in the long run but also promotes sustainable development and maintainability."

+In essence, it emphasizes the importance of writing clean, scalable, and reusable code that can withstand the test of time and changing business needs – a principle central to modern software engineering practices.